terryma/snoocore/oauth.md

 This will allow Snoocore to automatically refresh the `access_token` when it expires after an hour of continuious use.

 However, it is not persistant.
-If the script exits

-This will grant you a `refreshToken` when you call `reddit.auth` (see previous section) which you must save somewhere (database, etc.)
+If the script exits you will have to notify Snoocore of what refresh token to use.
+When authenticating for the first time with `reddit.auth` (see previous section) it will grant you a refreshToken.
+You should save this token somewhere (database, etc.)

 Whenever you want to authenticate with that user in the future, you just have to call: